Upper Midwest braces for blizzard, nearly 2 feet of snow

 Hardware store owners said residents were generally taking the forecast in stride.

-Kapaun said he’s sold 130 to 140 snow blowers and around 1,000 shovels this winter, when Mankato has seen more than 3 feet of snow.
+Kapaun said he's sold 130 to 140 snow blowers and about 1,000 shovels this winter, when Mankato saw more than 3 feet of snow.

 "I think people are either prepared or they're not," Kapaun said.
 "It's usually the first snowfall of the year that gets a lot of attention.
 With a storm like this, I expected a little bit more, but we've already had a big year of snow already."

 In Sioux Falls, Dallas VandenBos has owned Robson True Value hardware store for 48 years.
-His customers are used to the snow, but don’t necessarily trust the forecast.
+His customers are used to snow but don't necessarily trust the forecast.

-“When we had that storm the first part of January, they told us we were probably going to get three or four inches of snow, and we got 18 inches,” VandenBos said.
+"When we had that storm the first part of January, they told us we were probably going to get 3 or 4 inches of snow, and we got 18 inches," VandenBos said.

 Portions of northern Illinois, southern Michigan and southern New York state could get up to half an inch of ice, which could topple power lines and cause outages, AccuWeather said.